 He released several country tracks in the 1980s and 1990s, the most prominent being “Run Indian Run.”
 His music drew inspiration from his heritage and the experiences of Native Americans.

-After his death, the Native American Music Awards Hall of Fame inducted him in 1998.
+After his death in 1993, the Native American Music Awards Hall of Fame inducted him in 1998.

 10. Samantha Crain

-Samantha Crain earns her place on our list as a contemporary folk singer-songwriter with a prolific body of work and an impressive number of awards and accomplishments even as a younger musician.
+Born in Shawnee, Oklahoma, and a member of the Choctaw Nation, Samantha Crain earns her place on our list as a contemporary folk singer-songwriter with a prolific body of work and a host of awards and accomplishments despite being a younger musician.

-At the Native American Music Awards in 2009, she won Best Songwriter of the Year and Best Folk Album of the Year.
-Thus far, she has released seven albums and one EP.
+She won two Native American Music Awards in 2009: Best Folk Album of the Year and Best Songwriter of the Year.
+Thus far, Crain has released seven albums and one EP.

-Her latest album, A Small Death, was written after she survived three car accidents within the space of only three months.
+A Small Death, her latest album released in 2020, was written after she survived three car accidents within the space of only three months.

 Summing Up Our List Of Famous Native American Vocalists

-Besides the varied artists listed in this article, many other Native American musicians are waiting to be discovered and enjoyed.
+Besides the varied artists listed in this article, many other Native American singers and musicians are waiting to be discovered and enjoyed.